FordLabs/retroquest/README.md

 Note: If you are using a different database, then choose the appropriate [withDB](https://github.com/rkennel/withDb) syntax

-### Build the Frontend with yarn
+### Build the Frontend with npm
 1. Open a terminal in the ui directory (location of package.json)
-2. Run `yarn install` to install the dependencies
+2. Run `npm install` to install the dependencies
-3. Build the project with the following command: `yarn build-prod`
+3. Build the project with the following command: `npm run build`
   - This will place the compiled output into the `api/src/main/resources/static` and will be bundled in the next backend build

 ## Running the Application